Granddaughter Helping Grandparents with Taxes

 Income and Tax Help for Seniors

-According to the National Council on Aging, more than 15 million Americans aged 65+ live below the federal poverty line.
+According to the National Council on Aging, more than 17 million Americans aged 65+ live at or below the federal poverty line.
 There are also millions of other seniors with low or moderate incomes who are technically above the poverty line but still struggle to pay their bills each month.
 Fortunately, there are programs that can help older adults who are facing income or tax challenges.

 Social Security